Frequently Asked Questions About the Religion of the Sun

 A few writers and researchers—such as the 33rd Degree Freemason and prolific occult writer Manly P. Hall, and one of the Founding Fathers of the United States (and possibly a Freemason), Thomas Paine—have concluded that a shared religion centered on sun worship is at the root of many ancient traditions.

-However, as far as I’m aware, my book The Ancient Religion of the Sun is the first to attempt to bring together the evidence that reveals how ancient forms of sun worship derived from the same religion, and also demonstrates how this religion spread, and who spread it, providing a comprehensive history.
+However, as far as I’m aware, my book The Ancient Religion of the Sun is the first to attempt to write a history of this religion.
+It brings together the evidence that reveals how ancient forms of sun worship derived from the same religion, and also demonstrates how this religion spread, and who spread it, providing a comprehensive history.
 In the book I cite the work of numerous academics and researchers across multiple fields, like linguistics, genetics, archeology, and theology, as well as ancient texts and indigenous oral histories, in over 1,300 references.

-And, as far as I’m aware, my husband’s book The Ancient Path of the Sun is the first attempt to reconstruct the theology of the Religion of the Sun, using ancient sites, texts, and traditions.
+And, as far as I’m aware, my husband’s book Ancient Solstice is the first attempt to reconstruct the theology of the Religion of the Sun, using ancient sites, texts, and traditions.